 Born and raised in central Illinois, Inspector 3 headed for California at 17 then answered an ad for summer jobs in Denali National Park.
 One summer led to two and then year round.
 She enjoyed the excitement of the national park and discovered that she also enjoyed the hotel business.
 She met her husband, built a home, and raised two daughters in Alaska.
 Summers always involved camping, hiking and exploring.
 For most of her working life, she has been in hotel management, except for a short stint as a caterer.
 She still enjoys baking, but now she is teaching her three granddaughters the art of cookie making.

 Inspector 4 has worked for AAA since 1993.
-He has continually moved South – born and raised in Rhode Island, then educated in West Virginia (not an oxymoron) and now is settled in Central Florida.
+He has continually moved South – born and raised in Rhode Island, then educated in West Virginia, and now is settled in Central Florida.
 He refuses to move further south, as that may land him in Cuba.
-Inspector 4 has been to 48 of the 50 United States- missing out on only scenic Alaska and less-scenic Mississippi.
+Inspector 4 has been to 48 of the 50 United States – missing out on only Alaska and Mississippi.

 Inspector 8 has been an inspector for AAA for the past 14 years.
 Initially he managed the South/North Carolina territory.
 For the past 11 years he’s managed the Caribbean territory.
 Currently Inspector 8 is responsible for inspections in South Florida and the Caribbean.
 Besides managing his territory like most inspectors he has had the opportunity to work in various other states as well as Mexico.